sidharthbafna12/sixty-neurons/README.md

 --------------------------------------------------------------------------------

-# Experiments performed
+# Experiments
 ## Computing population response properties
-- Orientation tuning
+- Orientation tuning : tuning.py
-- Hierarchical agglomerative clustering
+- Hierarchical agglomerative clustering : clustering.py
-- Reliability computation
+- Reliability computation : reliability.py
-    - Effect of clustering
+    - Effect of clustering : currently hacked into reliability.py (TODO: fix)

 ## Decoding video identity on single-trial basis
-- Template matching
-- Comparison with other feature-extraction methods
+- Using a nearest-neighbour approach : classify_single_trial.py

+## Classifying new video classes using simulated V1 responses
+- train_mlp_response_model.py : to fit a multilayer perceptron to V1 responses
+  using Theano.
+- compute_simulated_responses.py : running the MLP on unseen videos from the breakfast dataset.
+- hmm/data_to_htk.py : converting the MLP output from .npy to .htk
+- hmm/create_mlf.py : splitting the simulated responses into a train and a test set
+- hmm/run_hmms.py : running an HMM-based classification model on the simulated responses, to verify the discrimination ability of the simulated V1 output.
-- Comparison with random projections
+- Comparison with random projections : compute_random_projections.py, replacing
+  the computation in compute_simulated_responses.py.
+The rest of the pipeline propceeds the same way.

 ## Reconstructing stimulus from recorded responses
 - Linear regression-based reconstruction (reverse correlation)
-    - Forward and backward models
+    - Forward and backward models : reconstruction.py
-    - Effect of regularisation
+    - Effect of regularisation : TODO